ESCOMP/ESMStandardNames/StandardNamesRules.rst

    that represents the variable name, and (optionally) a ``description`` attribute that gives a detailed description of what that name represents.
 Note that the ``description`` field is only provided for information and disambiguation only (though it should be unique), and does not need to be included for individual implementations of the standard names.
-It is not the same as ``long_name`` entries used in CCPP and other standards, but it can be used to inform the contents of that field.
+This is not necessarily the same as the ``long_name`` entry as described in the `CCPP Technical Documentation <https://ccpp-techdoc.readthedocs.io/en/latest/CompliantPhysicsParams.html#ccpp-arg-table>`_, but it can be used to inform the contents of that field.
 The ``standard_name`` XML entry also contains a nested ``type`` entry, indicating the data type that a ``standard_name`` should represent, and as attributes the physical units of that variable quantity (see the `section on Units <#units>`_) and the FORTRAN "kind" of the variable quantity.
 For example, the element